Thorinair/Princess-Luna/README.md

     - `!help` Lists all available commands.
 * Private commands for the admin:
     - `!learn` Manually trains the bot using specified text.
 Specify the brain name in the same line as command, text in new lines.
 Retroactively teaching data from older chat logs?
 Use the following regex to remove usernames and timestamps: `([)([0-9]+:[0-9]+ [A-Z]+)(]) .*: `
-    - `!togglenp` Manually toggles the automatic listing of now playing info.
+    - `!nptoggle` Manually toggles the automatic listing of Now Playing info.
+    - `!npoverride` Overrides the Now Playing info shown for PonyvilleFM One with a new value.
-    - `!addlyrics` Adds lyrics to the database.
+    - `!lyricsadd` Adds lyrics to the database.
 Specify a track name after the command, and lyrics in the lines below.
 If the lyrics are longer than 2000 characters, call the command multiple times for more parts.
-    - `!dellyrics` Removes lyrics from the database.
+    - `!lyricsdel` Removes lyrics from the database.
+Specify a track name after the command.
+    - `!artworkadd` Adds an artwork to the database.
+Specify a track name after the command, and the artwork URL in the line below.
+    - `!artworkdel` Removes an artwork from the database.
 Specify a track name after the command.
     - `!reboot` Reboots the bot.
     - `!backup` Created a backup of the data and config directories and sends it as a file through Discord.